House in Multiple Occupation Licence

 A relevant person can appeal to the residential property tribunal against a decision by the local authority to grant or refuse to grant a licence or against any decision to change or cancel a licence.
 An appeal must be made within 28 days of the decision being made.

-Any other complaints can be made to the Council online using the link in the useful pages section.
+Any other complaints can be made to the Council online using the Complaint form.

 The basic licence fee is £800 for a five bedroomed property.
 There are additions of £25 for each additional room and a discount of £100 for members of a landlord association.
 The fee is payable in two instalments: £500 on submission of your application, then the balance when your application has been processed.
 A licence will normally last for five years.